 Here is our list of 8 biogas uses in points.
 While reading this, bear in mind that biogas is most often made from organic waste materials which would otherwise have no use.
-These digester feedstock can usually be obtained at low-cost or for free.
-Above all, it is a sustainable fuel which can be made for as long as man grows crops and eats food.
+The waste digester feedstocks can usually be obtained at a low cost or for free.
+Above all, it is a sustainable fuel which can be made for as long as mankind grows crops and eats food.

 1. Electricity Generation as a Biogas Use

 Before 2017 biogas was consumed for electricity generation at its point of manufacture both in Food Waste Biogas plants and in commercial agricultural Anaerobic Digestion Plants.
 This is the first of our biogas uses, electricity generation is done with only minor cleaning of the raw biogas.